Funky-Chickens/bangazonAPI/README.md

   "product_id": 11
 }
 - To `PUT`(or update) an order's information , go to `localhost:8080/bangazonAPI/v1/orders/[unique_order_id]`, set Postman to "PUT" and set the body to raw, type to JSON.
 Input your updated JSON object and send.
--To 'DELETE' an order, go to 'localhost:8080/bangazonAPI/v1/orders/[unique_order_id}', set Postman to "DELETE".
+- To 'DELETE' an order, go to 'localhost:8080/bangazonAPI/v1/orders/[unique_order_id}', set Postman to "DELETE".
 This will also delete all of the product-order relationships.
--To 'DELETE' a product from an order, access the single order to see the line_item_id for that product.
+- To 'DELETE' a product from an order, access the single order to see the line_item_id for that product.
 Go to 'localhost:/bangazonAPI/v1/productorders/[line_item_id}', set Postman to 'DELETE'.
--To 'POST' (i.e.. add) a product to an existing order, go to 'localhost:/8080/bangazonAPI/v1/productorders', set Postman to "POST" and set the body to raw, type to JSON.
+- To 'POST' (i.e.. add) a product to an existing order, go to 'localhost:/8080/bangazonAPI/v1/productorders', set Postman to "POST" and set the body to raw, type to JSON.
 Input your JSON object in the following format and send.
 {
   "order_id": 27,
   "product_id":6